 As a succulent, they also work well in a succulent arrangement with other plants requiring the same environment.

-The leaves are edible and have been used by the Chinese as a medicinal plant.
+The leaves are edible as salad greens and have been used by the Chinese as a medicinal plant.

 In places like southeast Australia, it grows outside year round.